EliasHami/my_python_game/README.md

 # my_python_game
-A mmorpg like game to learn python
+A shooting game to learn python

 # specs
 ## Version 1
-A world to navigate in with trees and houses
-A character that can be moved in using arrows
+a spaceship that can move and shoot

 ## Version 2
-monsters
-attack monstres and they can attack us
+extraterrestrial monsters that u can shoot if they touch you you die

 ## Version 3
-pnj
-exchange system
+health point system